November 13, 2019

 However, the use of a uniform gauge length will give satisfactory results for most applications.
 The sensor beam lengths in the figure are shown as L1, L2,… L7 and the corresponding displacements measured by each sensor are shown above as d1, d2, ..d7.

 All beam lengths shown in the figure are equal.
 The sign of the displacement follows Encardio Rite convention for the EAN-31EL sensors.
 Displacement of sensors rotating anti-clockwise are shown with a positive sign and displacement of sensors rotating in the clockwise direction are shown with a negative sign.
-On plotting the cumulative length vs. the cumulative displacement curve, one gets the vertical displacement profile along the line of sensor string.
+On plotting the cumulative length vs. the cumulative displacement curve, one gets the vertical displacement profile along the line of the sensor string.

 The El Tiltmeters are used:

-This was all about electrolytic tiltmeters and beams sensors.
+This was all about electrolytic tiltmeters and beam sensors.
 If you have a suggestion to make or a question to ask, feel free to drop your comments below and, we would love to answer them.